 - You can also claim tax relief in respect of the interest on a mortgage paid by you for your separated/divorced spouse or former partner in a dissolved civil partnership.

-- You can also claim tax relief in respect of a dependant relative for whom you are claiming a dependant relative tax credit (i.e. widowed parent or a parent who is a surviving civil partner or elderly relative).
+- You can also claim tax relief in respect of a dependent relative for whom you are claiming a dependent relative tax credit (i.e. widowed parent or a parent who is a surviving civil partner or elderly relative).

 - Switching lender or mortgage type to achieve a better interest rate is not the same as taking out a new loan.
 However, a new mortgage when you move home and take out a mortgage with a new or existing lender is eligible for relief.